-The NRFA has been hosted by CEH since 1982 and holds more than 50,000 station-years of river flow data.
+The NRFA has been hosted by UKCEH since 1982 and holds more than 50,000 station-years of river flow data.
 The archive provides daily average and peak flow data from over 1500 flow-measurement stations all around the country.
 This provides a unique, long-term perspective with direct applications for flood and drought management.

 NRFA data underpin much of the hydrological research and water resources development and management activity in the UK.
 The NRFA services many of the UK’s international commitments related hydrometric data and works closely with its partners to improve the quality and availability of river flow data.